Molajo/Fieldhandler/README.md

 **Sanitize**

-Removes character that does not meet the definition of the constraint.
+Removes characters not conforming to the definition of the constraint.
 In this example, `$field_value` will contain `Pat Nelson`.

 ```php